alexle/alexle.github.com/posts/training-marathon.markdown

 The short runs were great this week.
 I wish I could have said the same for the 12mi LSD.
 Before this run, I had never run with water or GU.
 It sounded like a good idea to fuel at the half-way point.

 I took GU about 60 minutes into the LSD.
-It was then that I realized there wasn't a trash can in sight.
+It was then I realized there wasn't a trash can in sight.
 As a result, I had to hold the sticky wrapper for a mile before spotting a doggy-poop station to deposit the trash.

 Mile 10 hit me hard.
 I felt extremely dehydrated for some reason.
 I shuffled my feet home to rehydrate, and finished the last 2 miles in pain.
 Perhaps the sudden increase in distance was not a good idea.